Malaria & Safety – Hell's Gate NP

 Safety

-Hell’s Gate National Park is a very safe park to visit, in our opinion.
+Hell’s Gate National Park is a safe park to visit, in our opinion.
+Be careful when hiking through the gorges after heavy rains, as flash floods are possible.
 Most visitors to the park will stay in Naivasha town.
-There are no big safety concerns in Naivasha, but it’s always a good idea to be cautious when walking in urban centers (see ‘Cities and Other Urban Areas Safety Precautions’ below).
-You’ll be shielded from any potential issues on an organized tour.
+There are no big safety concerns in Naivasha, but it’s always a good idea to be cautious when walking after dark in urban centers (see ‘Cities & Urban Areas: Safety Precautions’ below).

-For up-to-date information about safety in Kenya, it is always worth checking the travel advisories (see the ‘Safety & Security – Kenya’ link below).
+For up-to-date information about safety in Kenya, check the government travel advisories (see the link below).

 Malaria & Vaccinations